-All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to peer on peer harm and learners who present with a mental health need.
+All staff are aware of and follow the procedures to respond to a concern about a child detailed in Appendix B. This includes responses to child on child harm and learners who present with a mental health need.

-At Bishop Road School learners can raise their concerns via the classroom 'worry box' and they will be treated seriously.
+At Bishop Road Primary School learners can raise their concerns via the class 'worry box' and they will be treated seriously.